March 3, 2021

-An effective sales strategy is the building block for your team’s success.
+An effective internet sales strategy is the building block for your team’s success.
 If planned and implemented correctly, it can reap benefits not just for the company but also inspire employees to perform better and do a great job.

 With that in mind, it’s important that you have the right online tools in place.
 This not only ensures that your team is able to perform as well in a remote setting as they would in the office, but also to carry out your sales strategy effectively.

 A good sales strategy usually begins with finding the right connections.
-This is done by networking and connecting with as many potential leads as possible.
+This is done by cold-calling, networking and connecting with as many potential leads as possible.
 As face-to-face meetings have become difficult to book because of restrictions, there are online networking opportunities that can be tapped into for this purpose.

 LinkedIn is the biggest professional networking site in the world and is no stranger to the sales industry when it comes to generating leads.
-But to make things more efficient, it can be coupled with an automation tool called Meet Alfred, to reduce manual work and save time.
+But to make things more efficient, it can be coupled with an online sales platform and automation tool called Meet Alfred, to reduce manual work and save time.
 It can automate engagements, such as sending out bulk messages and connection requests so you can focus on more prominent elements of your strategy.

 Nothing beats an in-person meeting when it comes to having a deeper conversation with your customer.
 But thankfully, a screen and a stable internet connection can do the job just as efficiently with the right preparation.
-This is especially advantageous for companies that operate globally that have the time and location difference to account for.
+This is especially advantageous for companies with salespeople that operate globally that have the time and location difference to account for.

 Platforms, like Zoom and Google Meet facilitate real-time meetings with features such as screen sharing and whiteboard annotating, which are perfect for conferences, presentations, and product demos.
 With all your resources at your fingertips, you can connect with more people, save time, and cover more ground.
 You can even save a recording of your conversation to look back to as needed which is really convenient and can also be used for training.